 If you’re already part of your area comedy scene you already know what a small world it really is.
 If it’s obvious this comic is stealing and continues to do so, the word will get out and it’s doubtful anyone would ever want to work with this jerk.

-Odds are better he’ll be parking cars somewhere before he ever has a chance to “own” anyone else’s jokes on television.
+Odds are better he’ll be parking cars at a comedy club before he ever has a chance to “own” anyone else’s jokes on television.